asimsaeed353/angular-course-maxschwarz/06-components-and-templates - deep dive/01-starting-project/notes.md

   currentStatus: 'online' | 'offline' | 'unknown' = 'online';
   // currentStatus will accept only one out of three specified values.
 ```

+### 122. Introducing the Component Lifecycle: ngOnInit

+ngOnInit method will be executed by Angular whenever Angular has initialized this component's inputs.
+So whenever it essentially is done initializing this component.
+`ngOnInit`	Runs once after Angular has initialized all the component's inputs.

+#### ngOnInit
+The ngOnInit method runs after Angular has initialized all the components inputs with their initial values.
+A component's ngOnInit runs exactly once.

+This step happens before the component's own template is initialized.
+This means that you can update the component's state based on its initial input values.